Updated on March 17th, 2025

 Silverfish, sometimes called silverfish bugs, are small, six-legged wingless creatures.
 They are often found scurrying about in the dark corners of homes, searching for bits of food and shelter.

-During a recent trip of mine to Ireland, I heard of a woman who recently had to navigate an exceptionally massive infestation of silverfish.
-She’d told Dublin Live that they were so numerous that she found them in her baby’s milk, slept with a hooded jacket on because she was “afraid those things will crawl all over me,” and saw upwards of 60 a day.
+During a recent trip to Ireland, I heard about a woman who had to navigate an exceptionally massive infestation of silverfish.
+She told Dublin Live that they were so numerous she found them in her baby’s milk, slept with a hooded jacket on because she was “afraid those things will crawl all over me,” and saw upwards of 60 a day.

-Living in an apartment complex, it was difficult for her to overcome this infestation, as they seemed to be everywhere—in the communal area downstairs, as well as in the apartments of others living in the complex.
+Living in an apartment complex made the infestation difficult to control, as silverfish were everywhere—in the communal area downstairs, as well as in the apartments of others living in the complex.

 After hearing this woman’s story, I decided to gather some of my research on silverfish and pen this post to answer a few important questions.